 The Quick Add tool is the fastest way to add UI controls to your mockup.
 To use quick add, click inside the quick add input box (or use the / or + keyboard shortcut to enter it).
-Then you simply type a few letters from the name of the UI control you wish to add and Quick Add will show you a list of suggestions.
-Use your mouse or arrow keys to scroll down the list to the UI control you wish to add, hit the ENTER key and voila', a new control is placed on the mockup canvas for you.
-For instance, typing "bu" shows a list containing "Button", "Button Bar", "Help Button", "Radio Button" and "Round Button".
-Typing "hel", on the other hand, only returns "Help Button".
-Pressing the ESCape key makes the list disappear, as one would expect.
+Type a few letters from the name of a UI control or icon and Quick Add will show you a list of suggestions.
+Use your mouse or arrow keys to scroll down the list and click or press Enter to add the control or icon on the mockup canvas.
+You can also use Shift + Enter to place the control where your mouse cursor is on the canvas.

 The UI Library#